Akmazad/deepBrain/Data Processing/README.md

 # Data preprocessing for Deep learning training by analysing RNA-seq, CHIP-seq, ATAC-seq, and TF info (from UCSC-DCC)
+Our pipeline considers only those chromosomal bins for DL training that has at least one TF features activated.
+Hence, we first constructed bins with at least one TF signal found, and after that augmented other features from e.g. EpiMap, HumanFC, or other sources.
 ## 1.1 StringTie
-A unix-based tool for finding expressed transcriptomic, exonic, and intronic chromosomal regions in the RNA-seq data
+To get TFs that are expressed in brain tissue, we've analysed RNA-seq data (Sun *et al.*) using Stringtie.
+Its a unix-based tool for finding expressed transcriptomic, exonic, and intronic chromosomal regions in the RNA-seq data.

 ### 1.1.1 Installation:
 ```